-It has been recently passed by the legislature that Chronic Pain can be filed as a primary disability with the VA, check out this link.
+It has been recently passed by the legislature that Chronic Pain in Veterans can be filed as a primary disability with the VA, check out this link.

 In this article, we will explain in depth how chronic pain as a primary claim came about.
 However, there are some things you need to be aware of before your application will be considered.
 Many of you have conditions that are obvious to a VA rater as being service-connected; chronic pain is not one of them.
 Chronic pain is considered hard to prove condition which is what makes it so tricky.

 We would like to break down the ways to get around the red tape to get you the compensation you deserve.